 Linked Lists (Part 2)

 We left off having defined a LinkedList class with some basic methods.
-Livecode from last time is here, and by the time this class is over we’ll end up here.
+The code from last time is here, and by the time this class is over we’ll end up here.
+Importantly, in class I polled the audience on what they might want LinkedList to do.
+The notes here contain different functionality than the livecode will, because I wanted to respect that spirit of inquiry!
+The Python docs that I referred to are here.

 class ListNode: